 What if I have a return of premium term policy?

-If you have a return of premium term life insurance policy, then in this case you would get back the premiums you paid.
+If you have a return of premium term life insurance policy, you get back the premiums you paid.
 Owners of ROP policies pay higher premiums for the benefit of knowing they get back their money if they outlive their term.

 No one ever anticipates needing to use life insurance, but the unexpected happens.
 Be prepared and get a free and anonymous term life insurance quote today.